-If you are a U. S. military veteran, you may be able to be seen at a VA (Veterans Affairs) clinic.
-To find out more about veteran’s benefits, please contact:
+If you are a veteran, you may be able to be seen at a Veterans Affairs (VA) clinic.
+To find out more about veterans' benefits, go to

 You may be able to find local facilities in or around your county that may possibly be able to screen or treat a low-income or uninsured cancer patient.
-If you are looking for help or information on services or programs in your area, please dial 2-1-1 or click on the link https://www.211texas.org/211/search.do and type in cancer detection in the Service You Need box and the county where you live in the or County box.
+If you are looking for help or information on services or programs in your area, please dial 2-1-1 or click on the link https://www.211texas.org/ and type in cancer detection in the enter search term box and the zip code where you live in the enter zip code box.

 Legal Aid Organizations